cuty101/gywnwoodsDungeon/README.md

 There are source codes included for references
 The source codes are not required to solve the challenges, so try not to refer to the source codes.

-Solution for challenge4 can be found in others/chal4/cracker.py
 If you give up, you can check out my intended solution.